unifiedjs/unified-args/readme.md

 cli input.txt --output doc/output.text
 ```

 Whether to write successfully processed files, and where to.
-Can be
-set from [configuration files][config-file].
+Can be set from [configuration files][config-file].

-*   If output is **not** given, files are not written to the file-system
+*   If output is **not** given, files are not written to the file system
 *   If output is given **without** `path`, input files are overwritten when
     successful
 *   If output is given with `path` and it points to an existing directory,